 After promotion to the 2nd section, 2010 was a year for consolidation and 5th place was achieved at the 2nd Section Regional in March.
 Not long after that the band’s first CD “Making Tracks” was recorded at Garforth Methodist Church.

 In January 2011 Garforth Brass had another early start when it made an appearance on Daybreak on ITV national television, providing live music as a backdrop to an article about keeping fit and living a healthy lifestyle!
 By the time of the 2013 competition the band was back in the 3rd Section and Steve felt it was time for him to move on, so in April 2013 the band appointed Mark Wildie from Wakefield as their new Musical Director.
 Although Mark was very enthusiastic and took the band to several successful contests and concerts, there was still a problem with players leaving the band.
 However, having pulled out all the stops and called in favours from many past acquaintances and new friends, we did manage to get a full band together to perform Partita in Bradford in 2014 and the band did themselves proud on the day.

-- In March 2016, we held a ‘come and play’ day in Garforth, generously sponsored by local music wholesalers John Hornby Skewes.
-Members of the public were able to try a range of brass and percussion instruments out and receive a taster lesson.
+- Since March 2016, we have been involved in ‘come and play’ days in Garforth, generously sponsored by local music wholesalers John Hornby Skewes.
+Members of the public are able to try a range of brass and percussion instruments out and receive a taster lesson.
 See our engagements list for the next one of these

 - Off the back of that, we launched our new Training Band in April.
 We have a vision to encourage and enable new players of any age to join the brass band movement and thereby grow the pool of available players.

-Following a short spell under James Beecham we have started 2017 by appointing John Thompson as our Musical Director for both the senior band and the Training Band.
-We are actively recruiting to be able to fulfil our engagements this year and hope to be able to compete in the Yorkshire Regional Competition in 2018 and very much looking forward to a bright future!
+Following a short spell under James Beecham we started 2017 by appointing John Thompson as our Musical Director for both the senior band and the Training Band.
+Although the band continues to rebuild, we are competing at the Yorkshire Regional Competition in 2018 and very much looking forward to a bright future!